open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ok, it's our fault as we are using a stage 3 feature and are not doing any compilation now.

-so let's do `es-dev-server --babel` which now uses the same `.babelrc` as webpack.
+Let's try it with `es-dev-server --babel` which in turn will use the same `.babelrc` as webpack.

+The following code will be generated.

 ```js
 function _classPrivateFieldGet(receiver, privateMap) {